 There is no way to make money copy/pasting ads online.
 Anyone claiming you can just post an ad and make money is just a shill.
 As long as there are people looking for an easy button, there will be scammers who claim to have exactly that.
 Most of the time these gigs basically just tell you to post links on Facebook and have your friends buy stuff based on your recommendation.

 Yes, there are people who have a job, which can be described as “posting ads” (like Ad Manager), however, they are paid for other tasks beyond just posting the ad.

 Although this didn't turn out to be a great strategy for making money online, there are actually lots of great ways to earn income right through your computer.

-I find affiliate marketing to be the best.
 The basic idea is that you make a small informational website and promote products on your website.
 Any topic will work, and you get to pick products you like or use to promote!
-Remember those links I talked about above?
-You can still use them to make money, but instead of spamming your friends, you attract users through Google, and make sales on your website.
+You do need that website though.

 You can build an online business around any topic you choose.
 Even if you haven't built a website before, it's super easy these days (no code required).

 Me?
 I like reviewing products and exposing scams, so I built a business around that topic.
 I also have a beer website.
 I’d love to tell you more about how it works and how I got started.
 In fact, you can make an account at the same place I learned how to start my first website!
 They're still operating today, almost 10 years after I began as a newbie!

 If you really don't want to put in the effort to build a website and take the time to watch your business grow, you can also consider joining Swagbucks, which pays you do to simple tasks like watch advertisements, click links, answer surveys, and other small tasks.
 The pay is terrible, but they do pay.
 It's not my choice of spending my time, but thousands of people are making some extra spending money there, so I figured I'd show it to you!